eggrobin/Nabuninuaihsus/notes/style.md

 4. we find a tablet which writes 𝑋 as 𝑋, and X&X as 𝑋&𝑋, The glyph for X&X in 𒀭𒀝𒌷𒀏𒄴𒈽 will be 𝔛&𝔛.

-If a sign cannot be found in a neo-Assyrian tablet (preferably from 𒌷𒀏), no attempt is made at including it in the font, even if it is an &-, @-, <sup>180</sup>, or 4×- composition of attested signs.
-We look, ideally, for photographs; failing that, for autographs.
-We do not use the glyphs from modern sign lists (Labat, Borger, etc.) as references.

 #### Rationale

 We consider that rare and complex signs would likely be thought of as compositions of more common ones, and thus